 You’re damn straight; it must have been good!
 But I liked my Beringer, much better.

 Will you please stop interrupting and getting me off track?

-So, I am there in their drawing room, and Thom is making conversation.
-Thom speaks very slowly, and quietly.
-It’s like, every word he speaks, could be very important.
+So, I am there in their drawing-room, and Thom is making conversation.
+Thom speaks very slowly and quietly.
+It’s like, every word he says could be essential.
 Great guy.
 He used to be an athlete.
 Tall, graceful.
 Old age has not hurt him much.
 Anyway, I don’t think I was responding correctly to his conversation…

 Well, because he got mad at me!

 I said something about limp wristed politically correct people, and he walked out, that’s why.

 Judy came in, laughing, and said that I needed to calm down.
 She asked me if I wanted a drink, and I said, “Please, give me a double-scotch, neat!”

 Judy said, “I’ll give you a single scotch and soda.
 I want you to make a good impression on this girl!”